The Web

 Change

-unconsciously resist change
+unconsciously resist personal and environmental change

-because it causes anxiety ("worry") - i.e. uncertainty about the
+because it causes anxiety ("worry") about the safety and comfort of

-through a sudden biofamily separation.
 Even planned change breeds

 temporary anxiety and uncertainty ("stress").
 Sudden or gradual unplanned